BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj3-Behavioral-Cloning/writeup.md

 ### Creation of the Training Set & Training Process

+#### 1. Data collection

-To capture good driving behavior, first I recorded Recorded a training dataset from the first track.
+To capture good driving behavior, first I recorded Recorded a training dataset from the first track in the simulator.
 The car more or less always in the center of the road.
 There were no corner cases (car drifting off-road).
 Here is an example image of center lane driving:

 ![alt text][imageCenterLaneDriving]

 I developed data preprocessing and data augmentation strategies in parallel to model-exploration.
 My first try was with the above recorded data and a single convolution layer.
 With this model, the car just rotated anticlockwise all the time, didn't drive along the road at all.

-The tracks are a circuit where by default.
-One drives counterclockwise leading to a strong bias towards left-ward (negative) steering angles in the data.
+The tracks are circuits, where by default one drives anticlockwise leading to a strong bias towards left-ward (negative) steering angles in the data.
 To correct this imbalance, one could drive the same track in the other direction.
-However, I simply flipped the images from the counterclockwise dataset vertically and negated the corresponding steering angles to simulate driving in the other direction.
+However, I simply flipped the images from the anticlockwise dataset vertically and negated the corresponding steering angles to generate additional data.
 Here are examples of images that have been flipped:

 ![alt text][imageFlipped]

 I also augmented data further with the L/R camera images to teach the car to steer to the center if it moves towards the side of the road.
 The car was now able to at least drive a little while on the road, but still went off-road at sharp turns, and couldn't recover.
 I then added a new dataset consisting specifically of side-to-center recovery for both tracks.
-These images show what a typical recording of recovery looks like:
+These images show what a typical recording of such a recovery looks like:

 ![alt text][imageSideToCenter1] ![alt text][imageSideToCenter2] ![alt text][imageSideToCenter3]